BeogradPC

 Help — Gamepad Test

-Connect your gamepad, joystick, or wheel via USB or Bluetooth.
+Connect your gamepad, joystick, or racing wheel via USB or Bluetooth.
 Browsers only expose the device after you press a button on it (security requirement).
-Once detected, the controller appears as a pill in the top toolbar.
+Once detected, the device is identified by its USB vendor/product ID (brand, model and type are shown in the header strip) and appears as a pill in the top toolbar.

 Modes: